File Handling Verbs in COBOL Language

 - REWRITE: The

-verb is used to update an existing record in an indexed or relative file.
-It replaces the current record with new data.REWRITE My-File FROM updated-record-data
+REWRITEverb is used to update an existing record in an indexed or relative file.
+It replaces the current record with new data.REWRITE My-File FROM updated-record-data - DELETE: The

-verb is used to remove a record from an indexed or relative file.DELETE My-File
+DELETEverb is used to remove a record from an indexed or relative file.DELETE My-File - START: The

 Subscribe to get the latest posts sent to your email.